gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

   Returns default input for $env.$user attributes used in all authorization checks.

 - **`supportsSecurityContext(securityContext: SecurityContext): boolean`**
-  Checks if the given security context is supported, e.g. to skip authorization or early exits.
+  Checks if the given security context is supported, for example to skip authorization or early exits.

 ### `HybridAuthProvider`